ploomber/contributing/contributing/developer-guide.md

-# How the development process looks like
+# Development process

-This guide should give you an overview of what the process looks like the different steps etc.
+This guide should give you an overview of what the process looks like, the different steps etc.

 The flow in general:
 1. Get an issue assigned.